-Wakefield, MA, September 2, 2016 – Picis Clinical Solutions is pleased to announce the launch of its comprehensive Ambulatory Surgery Center (ASC) solution.
+Wakefield, MA, September 2, 2016 – Picis Clinical Solutions is pleased to announce the launch of its comprehensive Ambulatory Surgery Center software.
 Offering innovative solutions to include enterprise scheduling, patient tracking boards, clinical documentation, billing, revenue cycle management, supply chain management, and business analytics.

 Utilizing its core applications, Picis will offer a full service lineup developed specifically for ASCs.
 With predesigned templates and streamlined implementation and training processes, ASCs will benefit from quicker installation timetables, expertly developed workflows, and powerful technology unsurpassed in the perioperative space.
 All while benefiting from the deep functionality Picis is known by in the healthcare space.